CycloneDX/sbom-utility/README.md

 This command will parse standardized SBOMs and validate it against its declared format and version (e.g., SPDX 2.2, CycloneDX 1.4).
 Custom  variants of standard JSON schemas can be used for validation by supplying the `--variant` name as a flag.
 Explicit JSON schemas can be specified using the `--force` flag.

-##### Notes
+#### Validate supported schemas

-- Use the [schema](#schema) command to list supported schemas formats, versions and variants.
+Use the [schema](#schema) command to list supported schemas formats, versions and variants.

-- Customized JSON schemas can also be permanently configured as named schema "variants" within the utility's configuration file.
+Customized JSON schemas can also be permanently configured as named schema "variants" within the utility's configuration file.
+See [adding schemas](#adding-schemas).

 #### Validation Examples

-##### Example: Using inferred format and schema
+##### Example: Validate using inferred format and schema

 Validating the "juice shop" SBOM (CycloneDX 1.2) example provided in this repository.